-Ranking next in terms of importance, the Handling metric accounts for 20% of the final score for each vacuum.
-This metric is comprised of a trio of tests: maneuvering, pushing/pulling effort, and cleaning a flight of stairs.
-This set of tests proved to be the most difficult for the Kenmore, which consequently received its lowest score of 4 out of 10 and the lowest score of the whole group.
+Ranking next in terms of importance, this metric accounts for 20% of the final score for each vacuum.
+It is comprised of a trio of tests: maneuvering, pushing/pulling effort, and cleaning a flight of stairs.
+This set of tests proved to be the most difficult for the Pet Friendly.

 This model took moderate effort to push and pull, mainly due to the fact that it is the heaviest vacuum in our lineup.
 It was also reasonably difficult to clean a flight of stairs, as the Pet Friendly has a short reach when using the accessory cleaning hose — only about 6.5 stairs.
 This means you have to move it more times than other models, an uninviting task due to its weight.
 However, the weight does make it stable, so it's not prone to tipping over when using the cleaning hose.

-To evaluate maneuverability, we made a small obstacle course for each model and attempted to clean our way through it with each vacuum, making particular note of areas that we weren't able to satisfactorily clean or places that entrapped the vacuum.
-The Kenmore performed very poorly in this evaluation — the worst of the entire group.
-We found this vacuum to be big and clunky, taking much more work to maneuver around obstacles and hard to fit in tight space.
+To evaluate maneuverability, we made a small obstacle course for each model and attempted to clean our way through it with each vacuum, taking particular note of areas that we weren't able to satisfactorily clean or places that entrapped the vacuum.
+The Pet Friendly performed very poorly in this evaluation — the worst of the entire group.
+We found this vacuum to be big and clunky, taking much more work to maneuver around obstacles and hard to fit, tight spaces.

 Hard Surface Cleaning

-Comprising 10% of the total score, the Hard Surface cleaning metric's tests were conducted in an identical fashion to the carpet cleaning tests.
-Once again, we spread rice, flour, Cheerios, and oats on a section of hardwood floor, rating the Kenmore on how much it picked up and how long it took.
-It did reasonably well, earning a 6 out of 10 for its above average overall performance.
+Tests for this metric were conducted in an identical fashion to the carpet cleaning tests.
+Once again, we spread rice, flour, Cheerios, and oats on a section of hardwood floor, rating each vacuum on how much it picked up and how long it took.